psf/black/docs/integrations/source_version_control.md

     rev: 21.8b0
     hooks:
       - id: black
-        language_version: python3 # Should be a command that runs python3.6+
 ```

 Feel free to switch out the `rev` value to something else, like another